trychlos/pwix-accounts-ui/README.md

 </td></tr>

 <tr><td style="vertical-align:top;">
-loginNonVerified
-</td><td>
-Whether the application authorizes a user whose email address is not verified to log in.<br />
-This does only apply to a configuration where haveEmailAddress is AC_FIELD_MANDATORY.<br />
-Possible values: true|false, defaulting to true: the user is able to connect event when his email address is not verified.<br/>
-A function can be provided by the application for these parms.
-The function will be called without argument and MUST return one of the accepted values.<br />
-</td></tr>

-<tr><td style="vertical-align:top;">
 passwordLength
 </td><td>
 The minimal required password length when setting a new password, either when creating a new account of when changing the password of an existing account.<br />